i18next/i18next.com/pages/index.md

 Please read the [changelog](https://github.com/i18next/i18next/blob/master/CHANGELOG.md#300)

 There is one breaking change regarding suffixing plurals in cases a language has multiple plural forms.
-Eg. arabic suffixes are no 0, 1, 2, 3, 4, 5 instead of 0, 1, 2, 3, 11, 100.
+Eg. arabic suffixes are now 0, 1, 2, 3, 4, 5 instead of 0, 1, 2, 3, 11, 100.
 This change streamlines the suffix with the one used in gettext.
 To enforce old behaviour you can enable `compatibilityJSON = 'v2'` on i18next init call.

 -------